-Hamsters are all so cute, so how do you choose one?
+All hamster species are cute, so how do you choose one?
 First, take a look at the types of hamsters commonly available and compare their personalities for pet potential.
-Once you narrow down your choices of hamster breeds, you can head to the pet store or a breeder to meet a few hamsters in person and pick out your new furry pal.
+Once you narrow down your choices of hamster breeds, you can head to the pet store or a breeder and pick out your new furry pal.

-The Syrian breed of hamsters are the most popular with pet owners due to their docile personalities and the array of coat types and colors available.
+The Syrian hamster breed is the most popular with pet owners due to the docile personalities of these hammies and the array of coat types and colors available.
 These furry hamsters range from four to seven inches long, and an adult will fill your entire palm.
 The average lifespan is about two years.

 Names and Coat Colors of Syrian Hamsters